What is Robert’s Rules of Order: A Practical Guide for Board Meetings

 2. Maintain decorum and respect

-Robert’s Rules of Order for board meetings also stresses the importance of maintaining decorum.
+Robert’s Rules of Order for board meetings also stresses the importance of maintaining decorum and adhering to board meeting protocols.
 In upholding decorum, the chair must be impartial in order to keep the discussions fair and focused.
 Members, on the other hand, are expected to address the chair and adhere to the recognized rules of courtesy.

 3. Follow the order of precedence

-Another best practice is adhering to the order of precedence for motions and discussions.
+Another best practice is following the order of precedence for motions and discussions.
 Boards can ensure a more structured decision-making process by:

 • strictly following this established hierarchy